kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 !!! attention
     For HTTPS to HTTPS redirects is mandatory the SSL Certificate defined in the Secret, located in the TLS section of Ingress, contains both FQDN in the common name of the certificate.

+### Denylist source range

+You can specify blocked client IP source ranges through the `nginx.ingress.kubernetes.io/denylist-source-range` annotation.
+The value is a comma separated list of [CIDRs](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), e.g.  `10.0.0.0/24,172.10.0.1`.

+To configure this setting globally for all Ingress rules, the `denylist-source-range` value may be set in the [NGINX ConfigMap](./configmap.md#denylist-source-range).

+!!! note
+    Adding an annotation to an Ingress rule overrides any global restriction.

 ### Whitelist source range